[UPDATE]: 1.2 version - Automatic kernel compilation, GRUB configuration update, system shell access, PKGBUILD with MakePKG, some changes ... Run

 in the linuxCleaner-tools folder to download the latest version.

-In recent years the GNU / Linux operating system has become increasingly common among home workstations (i Desktop), many people find themselves in difficulty at first glance with GNU / Linux (coming from Winzo ... ehm Windows), it is a system operational that still requires the knowledge of textual commands (command line), for this GNU / Linux has been defined as "for Advanced Users or Skilled Users, Programmers, Experts".
-It must be said that GNU / Linux has made a lot of progress with various distributions like Mint or Ubuntu, which make everything simpler (just look at the software center, which allows the user to install packages easily and not by writing in a prompt: sudo apt-get install package, but sometimes you need to use dpkg or rpm which are "manual" tools to install packages manually that are not available in the repositories.
+In recent years the GNU / Linux operating system has become increasingly common among home workstations (i Desktop), many people find themselves in difficulty at first glance with GNU / Linux (coming from Winzo ... ehm Windows), it is a system operational that still requires knowledge of text commands (command line), for this GNU / Linux has been defined as "for Advanced Users or Skilled Users, Programmers, Experts".
+It must be said that GNU / Linux has made a lot of progress with various distributions like Mint or Ubuntu, which make everything simpler (just look at the software center, which allows the user to install packages easily and not by writing in a prompt: sudo apt-get install package But sometimes you need to use dpkg or rpm which are "manual" tools to install packages manually that are not available in the repositories.

 The things to be described would be many, let's move on; today I wanted to present you my shellscript (Bash) that will help you keep the operating system up to date and clean, with various functions that we're going to see.